-The Clerk established the Fraud, Waste and Abuse Policy in 2003 to facilitate the development of internal controls that will provide for the detection, prevention, and reporting of fraud, waste, and abuse aimed at County government.
+The Clerk established the Fraud, Waste and Abuse Policy in 2003 to facilitate the development of internal controls that will provide for the detection, prevention, The Clerk of the Circuit Court and Comptroller, Pinellas County, Florida, Division of Inspector General, serves as public watchdog over taxpayer dollars.

+and reporting of fraud, waste, and abuse aimed at County government.
 It is the intent of this policy to promote awareness of the potential for fraud, waste, and abuse throughout the County, and to provide guidelines and assign responsibility for the development of adequate internal controls and systems.